Empowering people with ALS and their families to live fuller lives by providing them with compassionate care and support.

-Our Chapter serves between 300-450 people with ALS throughout the state of Minnesota, North Dakota, South Dakota and Superior, Wisconsin.
+- Our Chapter serves 500 people with ALS throughout the state of Minnesota, North Dakota, South Dakota and Superior, Wisconsin.

-On average each week in Minnesota two people
+- On average each week in Minnesota two people

 are diagnosed with ALS and two people succumb to the disease.

 - On average in North Dakota each month, one person is diagnosed with ALS and one person dies from the disease.

-On average in South Dakota each month, one to two people are diagnosed with ALS and one to two people die from the disease.
+- On average in South Dakota each month, one to two people are diagnosed with ALS and one to two people die from the disease.